google-site-verification: google57f872096adcc1d9.html

 Exercise Sessions

-Schedule your workouts and stick to them.
+Schedule your workouts and commit to them as non-negotiable.

 Social Time